 Deb was diagnosed as autistic in 2005.
 After being diagnosed she decided to return to the work force.
 She asked herself what sort of job would be suitable for an autistic woman in her forties.
 The only autistic person she was familiar with was Temple Grandin so she decided that she would become a national speaker.
 Although she had a Masters degree in counseling and education she lacked the social skills required to interact with an audience.

 She took Bard training to learn the art of verbal communication.
 Based on that, she offered herself to a nation-wide seminar company and was given a try.
 She was an instant success.
 She also was involved as a board member and educator for the Autism Society of Maine.

 She has done numerous television and newspaper interviews all over the United States and Canada.
 In addition to doing presentations Deborah also does consulting for various agencies and schools.

 Deb, in her spare time devotes a lot of energy to her special interests which are collecting WWII memorabilia and Civil War re-enactment.
 She is a member of the 20th Maine, Company B Regiment (Union) and also a member of the 15th Alabama, Company G (Confederate).
 Her interests include many outdoor activities such as kayaking, bottle hunting, and riding her horses.
-She is a licensed wildlife rehabilitator, registered Maine Guide, and Captain with the USAF-AUX.
+She is a licensed wildlife rehabilitator, registered Maine Guide, and retired Captain with the USAF-AUX.

 She lives on her 50 acre farm in Aroostook County which is in Northern Maine and raises triple registered miniature horses 33" and under in height.
 Visitors are always welcome at no charge by appointment to come see these adorable little horses.
 As a Registered Maine Guide Deb is always willing to take small groups (2 people up to 12) out on all sorts of wilderness adventures.
 Deb also spends her free time working on and using her antique tractor collection around the farm.